videre-project/MTGOSDK/README.md

 **MTGOSDK.Ref** — a library to bootstrap the code-generation process by ensuring that MSBuild targets are available for the SDK project to reference.
 Various metadata like the client version is extracted at build-time, which can bootstrap version-specific targets for compatibility.
 This project is also an optional build target that can be used independently to generate reference assemblies for the latest build of MTGO.
 This library is not intended to be used directly by consumers of the SDK.

 **MTGOSDK.Win32** — a library containing Win32 API definitions and helper functions used by the SDK.
 These are used to provide a more idiomatic C# API for Win32 functions and to ensure consistent API behavior across different versions of Windows.
-Additinonally, this library serves as a reference for using Win32 APIs that are not yet implemented as part of the .NET Framework.
+Additionally, this library serves as a reference for using Win32 APIs that are not yet implemented as part of the .NET Framework.
 This library is not intended to be used directly by consumers of the SDK.

 ## Building this Project